 1. Establish A Contingency Plan

 The success of a business is measured through both smooth and adverse periods and establishing a contingency plan for your payroll will reduce any panic as there are steps put in place.
-By building a relationship with an outsourced payroll provider or freelance payroll professional, you can have them fill these gaps with short notice. i3Group have worked with small businesses through to corporate clients on just this, working diligently to ensure no interruption to the pay cycle or employee needs.
+By building a relationship with an outsourced payroll provider or freelance payroll professional, you can have them fill these gaps with short notice. i3Group have worked with corporate clients on just this, working diligently to ensure no interruption to the pay cycle or employee needs.
 You may also wish to speak with your HR team about stipulating a clause in your finance employment contracts that require a longer notice period to allow a greater buffer period.

 2. Outsource Your Payroll Going Forward